andersy005/spark-xarray/README.md

 [![codecov](https://codecov.io/gh/andersy005/spark-xarray/branch/master/graph/badge.svg)](https://codecov.io/gh/andersy005/spark-xarray)

 # spark-xarray
-This is an experiment to integrate PySpark and xarray for Climate Data Analysis
+This is an experimental project that seeks to integrate PySpark and xarray for Climate Data Analysis.

 ## Overview
-spark-xarray is a highly level library for parsing netCDF data with Apache Spark and xarray Python package.
+Spark-xarray is a high level, Apache Spark, xarray-based Python library for working with netCDF climate model data with Apache Spark.
+It is designed to work mainly with big climate datasets, such as global weather data over several years at spatial resolutions down to e.g. 0.1 x 0.1 degree resolution.

-It was conceived during the Summer 0f 2017 as part of [PySpark for "Big" Atmospheric & Oceanic Data Analysis](https://ncar.github.io/PySpark4Climate/) - [A CISL/SIParCS Research Project](https://www2.cisl.ucar.edu/siparcs).
+Spark-xarray was originally conceived during the Summer of 2017 as part of [PySpark for "Big" Atmospheric & Oceanic Data Analysis](https://ncar.github.io/PySpark4Climate/) - [A CISL/SIParCS Research Project](https://www2.cisl.ucar.edu/siparcs).

 ## Installation